 In control when the power goes out

+It starts with strong and tight community partnerships.
 Good Samaritan connects daily and coordinates closely with city managers, local fire departments and Xcel Energy to ensure that if the local power supply is interrupted, care at the hospital will continue.

-But here’s the better news: We’re ready to respond quickly to outmaneuver both outages and extreme weather events.
+Please keep in mind we’ve prepared to respond quickly to outmaneuver both outages and extreme weather events.

 During outages, “We have a generator that provides us with a constant stream of electricity, and a sensor-activated transfer switch that kicks on the generator within 10 seconds of a power disruption,” Mailliard said.
 “The generator doesn’t power everything in the hospital, but what’s important to remember is that patient care is not interrupted.”